yetibot/yetibot.github.io/resources/templates/md/posts/2020-06-03-guide-blacklists-and-whitelists.md

 from whitelists and blacklists as they are foundational or could be considered meta commands:

-1. `help` - this is a meta command that lets users know which commands are available, and how each command works.
+1. `help` - meta command that lets users know which commands are available, and how each command works.
 1. `alias` - aliases are all about composing or parameterizing other commands.
-1. `channel` - command for working with channel-specific settings
+1. `channel` - command for working with channel-specific settings.
-1. `category` - a meta command for working with available commands according to their category
+1. `category` - meta command for working with available commands according to their category.

 ## Customized fallback command